 And if you’re the owner of a business that employs electricians, you want to be sure that you’re paying a fair wage while also effectively managing your costs.

 But how can you know these numbers?
 How can you be sure you’re getting paid a fair salary or paying your employees a fair amount?

-To help you out, we scraped data from thousands of electrician jobs posted on Indeed.
+To help you out, we scraped data from thousands of electrician jobs posted on Indeed in the entire year of 2019.
 We compiled the data, analyzed it, and present it here for your consideration.
 In this post we break down the average salaries for electricians by location to give you a sense of what electricians are being paid in various areas throughout the United States.

 We also look at the number of posted jobs with a salary greater than $55,000, and how each state compares to national averages.
 Finally, we look at cities within each state that have the highest average hourly rate.

 The average hourly rate for electricians across the entire United States is $25.46.